Should I Buy a House with Cash? Cash vs Mortgage Analysis

 Opportunity Cost

 500,000 PLN invested in a global ETF portfolio at 7% average annual return equals about 2,700,000 PLN after 25 years.
 That's money you "won't earn" by buying with cash.
+Even using a more conservative assumption of 6% returns, you'd still end up with approximately 2,150,000 PLN.
+This is the single biggest argument against paying cash.

 No Financial Leverage

-A mortgage is leverage — you put down 100,000 PLN and control a 500,000 PLN asset.
-If the house appreciates 10%, you earn 50,000 PLN on your 100,000 PLN investment — 50% return.
+A mortgage is leverage — you put down 100,000 PLN (20% down payment, the minimum required by Polish banks through KNF recommendations) and control a 500,000 PLN asset.
+If the house appreciates 10%, you earn 50,000 PLN on your 100,000 PLN investment — a 50% return on equity.

 Loss of Liquidity